incpac/incpac.github.io/content/posts/2017-09-11-hugo-on-github.md

 title = "Hugo on Github"
 +++

-I'll admit I have a motivation problem.
+Yea, yea, updates.
+I have a motivation problem.
 I have real trouble seeing something through in a timely manner.
 I only started working on the second prototype of my midi controller last weekend.
 Version one was complete 10 months ago.
 I had the idea for it 14 months before that.
 Hell, the subject of this post was finalized and implemented a month ago.
 I'm starting this on the 11th but it's probably gonna end up being a couple of weeks before it actually gets published.

 I suppose, for the blog at least, one of the issues is I want to write more than just the technical steps.
 I see other blogs with long prefaces going into why they did this and that.
 A lot of this doesn't apply to me; I simply like building shit.